Adeyemo-T/retail-sales-yoy-dashboard/README.md

 ##  Data Structure & Initial Checks

 #### Data Overview

-The analysis was built entirely within a **single Excel workbook**, demonstrating expertise in leveraging Excel's advanced data handling capabilities for complex comparative analysis.
-All raw transactional data was loaded into an Excel **Data Table**.
+The analysis was built entirely within a **single Excel workbook**, using a standard Excel Data Table as the source for all PivotTables and calculations.
+No data was loaded into the Power Pivot Data Model — all work was completed using native **Excel functionality**.

-#### Data Model (Implicit Star Schema)
+#### Data Model (conceptual Star Schema approach)
-The structure utilizes an **implicit Star Schema** model within Excel's framework:
+Although the data was not added to Excel’s Data Model, the workbook follows a conceptual star-schema layout to support clean YOY analysis:

+**Fact Table:**
-* **Central Table:** The primary Data Table (containing fields for Sales, Profit, Cost, Quantity, Region, Product, and Date) acts as the central **Fact Table**.
+A single transactional table containing fields for Sales, Profit, Cost, Quantity, Region, Product, and Date.

-* **Time Dimension:** The **Date field** allows for the creation of calculated columns to derive the necessary time attributes (Year, Month) required for advanced YOY comparison.
+**Date Dimension:**
+A helper Date Table was derived directly in Excel (Year, Month, Month Name) to enable accurate time-intelligence comparisons such as YOY % change.

+This structure maintains data modeling discipline while remaining fully within **Excel’s standard table environment.**

 #### Data Cleaning and Preparation
 The data cleaning and preparation process utilized native Excel tools, Pivot Tables, and **Calculated Measures** to derive the core dashboard insights.